ryanolee/ryanolee/README.md

-> Im a palendrome 🐱🌮
+> Im a palindrome 🐱🌮
 # Hi I'm Ryan 👋
 Currently working as a principal engineer @ [Bluetel](https://github.com/bluetel) and currently assist in organising [codebar](https://codebar.io/) birmingham.
 You can find my contacts on [ryan.gd](https://ryan.gd)